-Saskatchewan’s next provincial election takes place on Monday, October 26th.
+Saskatchewan’s provincial election took place on October 26th.
+The Saskatchewan Party was re-elected.

-We are challenging all Saskatchewan political parties to adopt a set of four key small business policies to help improve the business climate.
+We challenged all Saskatchewan political parties to adopt a set of four key small business policies to help improve the business climate.
 The four small business policies are:

 - Providing tax relief to help our province’s economic recovery;

 - Spending sustainably (including strategic investments in improving high speed internet and crime prevention across the province);

 To learn more about these four key priorities, please visit and bookmark:

 We also surveyed all Party Leaders to find out where they stand on issues important to your business.